 4. Overlooking non-sunscreen SPF options

 While you should wear SPF every day, you don't have to wear sunscreen daily.
 Wearing a BB or CC cream with SPF 30 or above is a good start.
 Another way to protect your face all day is powder sunscreen: It's mess-free and keeps your makeup in place.

 5. Missing spots

-There are common places where most people forget to apply sunscreen, says Dr. Darrell Rigel, a clinical professor of dermatology at New York University's Langone Medical Center: around the eyes, the tip of the nose, the tops of the feet, the lips, and near the hairline and scalp.
+There are common places where most people forget to apply sunscreen, such as, around the eyes, the tip of the nose, the tops of the feet, the lips, and near the hairline and scalp.

 6. Assuming that your sunscreen is all-powerful

 Most sunscreens only do a good job of protecting us against exposure to ultraviolet B rays (UVB), which is what causes a visible burn.
 But exposure to ultraviolet A rays (UVA) causes skin damage, lowers your immunity, and can lead to melanoma.

 7. Not encouraging your kids to put it on

 To make sure your kids are wearing sunscreen, Tanzi suggests giving them the easier-to-use roll-on kind, so they can put it on themselves.
 The FDA recommends not putting sunscreen on babies under six months old, and, for older babies, only applying it to skin not covered by clothing and never around the eyes.